dujudy/optuna_training/README.md

 # Optuna hyperparamater tunning, model training, and testing.

 Implements optuna optimization algorithms using sklearn ML algorithms (currently, GradientBoostingClassifier, SVC, Neural Net, and ElasticNet.)
-Accuracy, auROC, or auPRC of prediction on cross-validation datasets can be used as the optimization objective.
+Accuracy, auROC, or auPRC of predictions on cross-validation datasets can be used as the optimization objective.

 Datasets (i.e. the crossvalidation, training, and testing set(s)) are user-specified according to the python class specified in ```config_function.py```.